James Atlay: Family

 Atlay married in 1859 Frances Turner, younger daughter of William Martin, a major of the Bengal Army.
 Atlay died on 24 December 1894 aged 77 and is buried in Hereford Cathedral where he has a magnificent memorial in the north transept, the work of James Forsyth.

-Among his children was George William Atlay, who was murdered by a party of Ngoni people while attached to the Universities' Mission to Central Africa at Likoma, Lake Nyasa.

-His son James Bereford Atlay (1860–1912), known as J. B. Atlay, was author of The Trial of Lord Cochrane (1897), Famous Trials of the 19th Century (1899), and other works of legal history.
+His eldest son James Beresford Atlay (1860–1912), known as J. B. Atlay, was author of The Trial of Lord Cochrane (1897), Famous Trials of the 19th Century (1899), and other works of legal history.
+Among his other children were George William Atlay, who was murdered by a party of Ngoni people while attached to the Universities' Mission to Central Africa at Likoma, Lake Nyasa; and Charles Cecil Atlay, who died of wounds sustained at Ladysmith in early 1900, during the Second Boer War.

-On the completion of his episcopate, Astay was presented with a picture of himself by Edward Arthur Fellowes Prynne from the Diocese of Hereford.
+On the completion of his episcopate, Atlay was presented with a picture of himself by Edward Arthur Fellowes Prynne from the Diocese of Hereford.
 In 1893, another portrait was painted by John Collier.
-Both were in the possession of Mrs. Atlay, and replicas of the latter were hung in the Bishop's Palace, Hereford, and in the combination room at St John's College, Cambridge.
+Both were in the possession of Mrs Atlay, and replicas of the latter were hung in the Bishop's Palace at Hereford, and in the combination room at St John's College, Cambridge.